Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 We hope you enjoyed this small taste of some of the magnificent wildlife that call the Kimberley home.

-To celebrate the start of our Kimberley cruise season, we’ve put together a list of our favourite waterfalls!
 After the monsoonal rains of a tropical Australian summer, these waterfalls are roaring and cascading throughout the Kimberley, creating inviting plunge pools and enchanting oases for plant and animal life.

 For those who have visited the Kimberley with us, we hope they bring back the thrill of riding the white waters of the world’s only Horizontal Falls, or the tranquillity of cascades surrounded by dramatic gorges millions of years in the making.
 If you haven’t travelled the Kimberley with us, now is the time to add it to your bucket list.